Skip to Content

 Visa

 A study visa is official permission by a foreign government to live and study in that country.
-U.S. citizens (U.S. passport holders) visiting the Republic of South Africa for ninety (90) days or less for tourism / business purposes do not need visas.
+U.S. citizens visiting the Republic of South Africa for 90 days or less do not need a visa.

 Non-U.S. citizens